 Dario Argento, the master choreographer of the distinctly Italian art of horror known as giallo, was the pop-art fabulist of the slasher movie set.
 He was popular in Europe but a cult figure among horror fans in the U.S. Suspiria (Italy, 1977), a stylish, surreal, downright puzzling piece of seventies Grand Guignol weirdness, was his only American hit.

 Jessica Harper is an American ballet student in a creepy European dance academy run by Joan Bennet and Alida Valli, who seem to preside over a series of bizarre murders as well.
 The story has something to do with witchcraft and a coven that has made its home in the sinister school, but then plot was never Argento’s strength.
-Suspiria’s fame comes from operatic set pieces of lovingly choreographed violence—one young woman dropped through a stained glass ceiling until a rope around her neck breaks her fall (among other things), another swimming through a room filled (for no explicable reason) with razor wire—and Argento’s dreamy cinematography and vivid, full blooded imagery.
+Suspiria’s fame comes from operatic set pieces of lovingly choreographed violence—one involving a stained glass ceiling, another a swim through a room filled (for no explicable reason) with razor wire—and Argento’s dreamy cinematography and vivid, full blooded imagery.